READERS’ COMMENTS

 Dawn, I just finished chapter 6.
 My goodness you are such a wonderful writer.
 I’m right there with you with a few tears.
 You are amazing.
 I can’t put it down yet I have to do work.
 I can see it all.
 I’m starting to cry again.
 Love you so much my beautiful sister…I’m still crying, can’t stop…It’s so emotional, your words, your connection to your life’s story.
 I’m speechless and still crying…It’s such raw emotions that you share with your readers…It’s a very powerful book, no wonder it’s a best seller…we are all so much a part of you.
 We all share your emotions and feelings.
 We must take time and read it slowly.
 Love you my dear Dawn…Just finished your wonderful book, Dawn.
 It was so well written.
 Again I cried on the last page.
 Look forward to the next two.
 Love you so very much.

 My book showed up last evening, and have finished it now.
 Wow, amazing.
 I couldn’t put it down.
 The house you bought for $35 was owned by my great uncle Reid Garland and my great aunt Mary.
 Chambers house was always said to be haunted and my mom and one of the Chambers’ girls were best friends and my mom stayed there many nights.
 I knew Sam Kendall, Uncle Jack, and all the Morris boys so well.
 John Henry, known to us as Jack, was a good friend and went hunting for partridge on Bay d’Nord Head.
 Hew was in his 70’s then and we couldn’t keep up with him He died not that many years ago.
-Your story brings back many memoires.
+Your story brings back many memories.
 My cousin was here this week; he is Uncle Jack’s grandson.
 I was telling him about the book.
 He is gonna order one now.
 I will do that review for you over the weekend.

 I’m just at the part now where you folks arrive in Pushthrough and I love how you just picked a house and slept in a church!
 WOW!
 This is what I needed to get through my reading slump!
 Unreal!